“Mommy, look at the dinosaur!” The boy jumped up and down as he pointed to the sky.

 She looked up to see a cloud formation that when she tilted her head just right, did indeed look like a dinosaur.
 Sort of.
 She smiled as she laughed at her son’s imagination.
 He can see it so clearly.

 I remember as a child wanting to reach up and touch the clouds.
 Wouldn’t it be cool?
 I imagined it to feel soft, like a cotton ball.
 How about you?
 I’m sure we’ve all seen different formations, but have you ever walked in the clouds?

 Don’t get me wrong.
 It wasn’t easy.
-I did end up taking that HIV test and found out I was OK.
 I went through many emotions during my healing process.
 It took time, but God kept reminding me of His unconditional love.

 When I reached the other side of my pain and let forgiveness wash over me like a fresh waterfall, God knew it was time to open His arms and let me soar.
 When He did, I found myself walking on cloud nine!

 Psalm 28:6-7 (The Message)

 and shouting and singing my thanks to him.